GMM and M Estimation under Network Dependence: Introduction

 The remainder of the paper is organized as follows.
 In Section \ref{sec:setup}, I introduce the setup.
-Section \ref{sec:main} presents the main theoretical results on the ULLN, while Section \ref{sec:applications} illustrates applications of the ULLN to M and GMM estimators.
+Section \ref{sec:main} presents the ULLN.
+Sections \ref{sec:m} and \ref{sec:gmm} introduce M and GMM estimators, respectively, and their asymptotic properties.
+These two sections also provide practical guidelines.
 Section \ref{sec:summary} concludes.
-Detailed mathematical derivations are provided in the appendices: Appendix \ref{sec:proofs} contains the proofs of the main results, and Appendix \ref{sec:maximal} presents an auxiliary lemma (the maximal inequality) and its proof.
+Mathematical proofs of all the theoretical results are provided in the appendix.